AKSW/docs.ontowiki.net/ontowiki/PHPCodeSniffer.md

 in the textfield.
 In the final step make a hook at the 'Show output as a list' field.
 Push 'OK' and check the new created command.

-**Note:** You must have some Code in the stagearea of git, otherwise the CodeSniffer have no files to check and you don't want to see, if it runs or not.
+**Note:** You must have some Code in the root of the git-repository, otherwise the CodeSniffer have no files to check and you can't to see, if it runs or not.

 <a id="tips"></a>
-## Tips ##
+## Tips
 For **git**:

-The CodeSniffer checks all files or fileparts that has been added to the index (with **git add**).
+The CodeSniffer checks all files or fileparts that have been added to the index (with **git add**).
 If you fix some issues that were reported, you have to re-add these changes, otherwise CS will complain again and again.